flegaspi700/Chat-AI/docs/02-testing/jest-vs-playwright.md

 ## Overview

-NoteChat-AI uses a **two-tier testing strategy** to ensure code quality and user experience:
+DocuNote uses a **two-tier testing strategy** to ensure code quality and user experience:

 - **Jest** - Fast, isolated unit and integration tests for components and logic
 - **Playwright** - Comprehensive end-to-end tests for complete user workflows